The California CORE Project will reopen July 18. Visit the Implementation Manual. Read Now

 Small Business Enhancement:

 Small businesses are eligible for a 15% enhancement of the equipment’s base voucher amount.
-Your business qualifies as a small business if it meets the definition in Government Code Section 14837 (d) (1) (A); a small business is defined as “having an annual revenue less than $15 million per year and 100 employees or less.”
+Your business qualifies as a small business if it meets the definition in Government Code Section 14837 (d) (1) (A); a small business has “an annual revenue less than $15 million per year and 100 employees or less.”

 Infrastructure Enhancement: